k-mamak/minio-springboot-docker-compose/README.md

 ![Diagram](../assets/diagram.png?raw=true)

 This application uses the Factory pattern to create an instance of the *ObjectStorageService* component.
-The Factory pattern is a creational pattern that provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+The Factory pattern is a creational pattern that provides an interface for creating object.

 In this application, we have a *ObjectStorageServiceFactory* class that creates an instance of the *ObjectStorageService* component based on the configuration specified in the `.env` file.
 The *ObjectStorageService* component is then injected into the *ObjectStorageController* class to handle object management requests.